February 3, 2022

 The research component encourages the residents to participate in basic or clinical research activities within the College and present their findings at national and international professional meetings.

 The Master of Science in Periodontology at HBMCDM prepares the graduate students to be an integral member of multidisciplinary oral health teams and embrace a lifelong philosophy of learning and developing their profession.
+Download the flyer.

 The affiliation between our College of Dental Medicine and Dubai Dental Hospital supports the integration of theoretical teaching, research and clinical practice which leads to an academic health system that can face health challenges and spearhead evidence-based dentistry.” – Dr. Khawla Belhoul, Director of Dubai Dental Hospital